hansenlab/hansenlab.github.io/_drafts/lineprof.md

 lineprof installation
 ---------------------

-I don't think lineprof is on CRAN.
-You can get it from github using devtools
+At the time of writing, I don't think lineprof is on CRAN.
+You can get it from github using devtools.

 ```r
 install.packages("devtools")